 There are areas of the park, especially in the Owl River valley, where satellite phone coverage is unreliable.

 Emergency radios are provided in all emergency shelters and staff cabins.
 Instructions for use, communication schedules and call signs are provided at these locations.
 These radios may also be used to confirm pickup arrangements with outfitters in Pangnirtung or Qikiqtarjuaq.
 You will be provided with details during your orientation and registration session.

-Two-way radios are located in Emergency Shelters.
-Radio reception is variable and can be impossible at times due to weather and atmospheric conditions.
-These radios may also be used to confirm pickup arrangements with outfitters in Pangnirtung or Qikiqtarjuaq.
+Radios are monitored during regular office hours, but reception is variable and can be impossible at times due to weather and atmospheric conditions.

+SPOT devices can be used to allow family and friends to track your progress on your trip as well as to initiate a distress signal.
+This signal is non-reversible and is to be used in a life-threatening situation only.
 Make sure that you have advised your family and friends who may be tracking your “okay” messages that the absence of a message does not necessarily mean you are having problems.
 It most likely means you are temporarily not transmitting.
 During your registration we will collect information about your unit in the event that there is a need to check the activity from it.